Cdc Tricks

 - Reduce blue light to ease eye strain by enabling Night Light in

-Settings > System > Display
+Settings > System > Display.

 12. Secret Start Menu